 In August 2020, the Board suspended the Securities Lending Program.
-Until the program suspension, the Board did not impose any restrictions during 2020 or 2019 on the amount of the loans that JPMorgan made on its behalf.
-There were no failures by any borrowers to return the loaned securities or pay distributions thereon during 2020 or 2019.
-Moreover, there were no losses during 2020 or 2019 resulting from a default of the borrower.
+Until the program suspension, the Board did not impose any restrictions on the amount of the loans that JPMorgan made on its behalf.
+There were no failures by any borrowers to return the loaned securities or pay distributions thereon during 2020.
+Moreover, there were no losses during 2020 resulting from a default of the borrower.
 JPMorgan indemnifies the Group Trust with respect to any loan related to any non-cash distribution and return of securities.

-During 2020 and 2019, the Board and the borrowers maintained the right to terminate all securities lending transactions on demand.
+The Board and the borrowers maintained the right to terminate all securities lending transactions on demand.
 The cash collateral was invested, together with the collateral of other qualified tax-exempt plan lenders, in a collective investment pool maintained by JPMorgan.
 The relationship between the maturities of the collateral pool and the Group Trust's securities lent has not been determined.
-The fair value for securities on loan for the Group Trust was zero at December 31, 2020 and \$38.6 million at December 31, 2019.
-Cash collateral held for the Group Trust was zero and \$13 million at December 31, 2020 and 2019, respectively.
-Non-cash collateral held for the Group Trust was zero and \$26.6 million at December 31, 2020 and 2019, respectively, consisting primarily of corporate bonds and equity securities.
-At year-end, credit risk is substantially mitigated as the amounts of collateral held by the Group Trust exceed the amounts the borrowers owe the Group Trust.
-Securities lending transactions resulted in income, net of expenses, of \$35 thousand and \$114 thousand during 2020 and 2019, respectively.
+The fair value for securities on loan for the Group Trust, cash and non-cash collateral held was zero on December 31, 2021 and December 31, 2020.
+Securities lending transactions resulted in income, net of expenses, of \$0 and \$35 thousand during 2021 and 2020, respectively.